Price Adjustment Guide for Contracting Parties

 methodology and publication conventions could be crucial in developing

-escalation clauses, this Guide is intended to alert users to
+price adjustment clauses, this Guide is intended to alert users to

 potential problems arising in these areas.2

 This Guide is divided into three sections.
 First, an overview